rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 ## 1.1 Introduction

-The purpose of the present guide is to help the user understand what settings are more appropriate to use for bfastSpatial in order to obtain the best results considering the particularities of their specific case study.
+The purpose of the present guide is to help the user understand what settings are more appropriate to use for bfastSpatial in order to obtain the best results considering the particularities of their study area.

 Documentation explaining step by step how to apply the algorithm exists as a [full tutorial](http://www.loicdutrieux.net/bfastSpatial/) in which everything from data download to pre-processing, analysis, and post-processing of the BFM output is described.